matwoess/thrust/README.md

 ## Demos and screenshots

-The following 3 screenshots shows how a gameplay moment might look with the tree different ship types.
+The following 3 screenshots shows how a gameplay moment might look like with the three different ship types.

 - default shot type (3 straight frontal ones), 50 health, 20 shield, 50 score